Sydney’s Best Day Trip: Katoomba & the Blue Mountains, Australia

 My Blue Mountains travel buddy arrives!

 Angela arrives around 6:00pm and we celebrate with a glass of champagne (we did a LOT of on the ship).
-We catch up and enjoy the Darling Harbour view for a bit.
-Then hop on the train out to the suburbs to meet up with the rest of the gang.
+We catch up a bit and then hop on the train to meet up with the rest of the gang.

 An Antarctic Reunion

 Since it’s Valentine’s Day, the restaurant situation for a group of 9 people was not promising in Sydney.
-So we decided to meet up at a German pub in the Madden’s neighborhood.
+So we met up at a German pub in the Madden’s neighborhood.

 Antarctica Reunion Sydney